WenjianMiao/vggNet-71.56-on-CIFAR100-with-Tensorflow/README.md

 # vggNet
-Implementation of vgg on Tensorflow according to the original paper.
+Implementation of vgg on Tensorflow according to the original paper [1].

 Batch normalization is added to speed up the training.